 "Show Me Your Glory" - a Sermon from Exodus 33:18-23Read more

-Do you long to see the glory of God as Moses did when he approached the Lord and interceded for the Israelites in Exodus 33:18-23?
-It is essential that we know his increasing boldness, longing for more in the presence of our God.
-Sadly, there are many today who cannot truly say they have a longing to know God deeper.
-For many either never knew Him in the first place, or have the feeling that they have “arrived” and look down upon others who haven’t.
-The Church today must long for a personal and direct knowledge of God.
-Dr. Lloyd-Jones points out how often we see the Psalmist express this exact longing when he calls upon the Lord.
-And his satisfaction is found solely in the Lord.
-Our own prayers should be motivated by a concern for the manifestation of the glory of God.
-Dr. Lloyd-Jones also points out an example found in the New Testament, in the life of Paul.
-We see that Paul was never satisfied in his personal relationship with Christ, but longed to know Him more.
-The more he knew about Christ, the more he loved Him and desired to spend his life for the Gospel.
-Should we strive for anything less?
+Christians long to see the glory of God as Moses did when he approached the Lord and interceded for the Israelites in Exodus 33:18–23.
+It is essential that Christians know his increasing boldness, and plead with God to “show me your glory”.
+Sadly, there are many today who cannot truly say they have a longing to know God more deeply.
+Many either never knew Him in the first place, or have the feeling that they have “arrived,” and look down upon others who have not.
+The church today must long for personal and direct knowledge of God.
+In this sermon on Exodus 33:18–23 titled “Revival Sermon: The Glory of God,” Dr. Lloyd-Jones points out how often the Psalmist expresses this exact longing when he calls upon the Lord.
+His satisfaction is found solely in the Lord.
+Christian prayers should be motivated by a concern for the manifestation of the glory of God.
+Dr. Lloyd-Jones also points out an example found in the New Testament in the life of Paul.
+Paul was never satisfied in his personal relationship with Christ, but longed to know Him more.
+The more he knew about Christ, the more he loved Him and desired to spend his life for the gospel.

 About Dr. Martyn Lloyd-Jones